amartincolby/Rust-Quick-Guide/README.md

 concerns into linguistic concerns, yet again obviating the book, but for the time being, it remains a must-read.

+(2) The narrative thread connecting Rust and C even goes back to the very beginning of computing.
+The first people who could reasonably be called programmers, Ada Lovelace and Charles Babbage, separated along the same lines.
+Lovelace was a self-described metaphysician who recognized the philsophical possibilities in Babbage's machine, while Babbage himself cared about the machine itself and its ability to do mathematics.

+(3) We had one glorious moment where an academic language nearly achieved some degree of dominance in the 1980's with the rise of Lisp Machines.
+Ironically, the two main Lisp Machine companies that emerged from MIT left a drama so significant in their wake that it brought about the death of the hacker culture at the university and was the direct cause for the modern Open Source movement.

+[4] Indeed, JavaScript gives us perhaps the best example of this dynamic.
+An academic was given the task of creating a language for the web and he set out to create an academic language, namely a variant of Scheme.
+This plan was torpedoed by executives at Netscape who demanded that he instead make a language like Java simply because Java was popular.
+And also call it JavaScript, even though the languages are _completely_ different.

 The below text is valid Rust code.
 It is a copy of the code in the src directory.